zero-deps/kvs/README.md

 }
 ```

-Also node that is part of Ring should have role `akka.cluster.roles` .
-So add `ring-node-name` value to `akka.cluster.roles`
+### Configuration

+To join Ring node should have role that specified in rng configuration as`ring-node-name`

 ## Docker